High-Accuracy Temporal Prediction via Experimental Quantum Reservoir Computing in Correlated Spins: Numerical characterization of spin-based quantum reservoir dynamics

-In this section, we presents the numerical implementation of the input injection and the subsequent system evolution in the quantum reservoir.
-The normalized input $\bar{s}_k \in [0,1]$ is applied via a pulse on a specific nuclear channel (e.g., proton), which is equivalent to performing global rotations on the corresponding spins:
+In this section, we present the numerical implementation of the input injection and the subsequent system evolution in the quantum reservoir.
+The normalized input $\bar{s}_k \in [0,1]$ is encoded as a rotation angle $\theta_k = \arcsin(\bar{s}_k)$ of an RF pulse applied to a specific nuclear channel (e.g., proton), effecting a global $x$-rotation on the corresponding spin set $S_{\rm in}$: